 At the national level, the right to privacy has been sacrificed under the federal government’s mandatory metadata regime – which allows Australian security agencies warrantless access to data information about the phone calls, emails, text messages and internet sessions of individuals.

 In a speech last year, NSW Chief Justice Tom Bathurst informed his audience that he had identified 397 legislative encroachments upon three rights alone in the state of NSW.
 These were the right against self-incrimination, the presumption of innocence, and the right to legal professional privilege.

 This systematic whittling away at our safeguards and protections has triggered renewed calls to establish a bill of rights at both the state and federal levels.

 Our rights are not protected

-Australia has ratified seven of the eight major international treaties that define and protect people’s “inalienable human rights.”
+Australia has ratified the seven major international conventions that define and protect people’s “inalienable human rights.”
 This means the nation has committed to uphold these values at the international level, as well as providing these basic protections to those within its borders.

 However, as Australian governments continue to enact laws and provisions, often in the name of national security, that actually encroach on the rights of all, it’s been shown that being a signatory to the international rights covenants and conventions doesn’t ensure safeguards domestically.